Surfsat

 Surfsat 1 [GDK]

-Surfsat (Summer Undergraduate Research Fellowship Satellite), a student-built satellite, consists of two aluminum rectangles each about the size of a bread box.
-The JPL spacecraft, funded by NASA at a cost of $3M, was successfully launched November 4, 1995 on a Delta-7920-10 launch vehicle.
+Surfsat 1 (Summer Undergraduate Research Fellowship Satellite 1), a student-built satellite, consists of two aluminum rectangles each about the size of a bread box.
+The JPL spacecraft, funded by NASA at a cost of $3M, was successfully launched 4 November 1995 on a Delta-7920-10 launch vehicle.
 Surfsat-1 went as a secondary payload on the Canadian Radarsat 1 satellite from Vandenberg Air Force Base in California.

 The satellite was designed, built, and tested with the help of 60 undergraduate college students from the California Institute of Technology and 14 other universities.
-Surfsat-1, which stands for Summer Undergraduate Research Fellowship SATellite #1, started seven years ago with a handful of summer students.
+It consisted of two boxes covered with solar cells and fixed to the Delta second stage.
+The stage and Surfsat were gravity gradient stabilized and there were no batteries.

 The equipment was: